Should I offer digital or print products in my professional studio?

-“There is so much competition these days – it’s so easy to pick a camera for $500 and be a ‘professional photographer’ – because of that photographers are going to be forced to be better at selling the books and to be presenting the books because there is so much competition that they’ll have to stand out and they’ll have to find a way to make more revenue, and albums is a good way to do that.”
+“There is so much competition these days – it’s so easy to pick a camera for $500 and be a ‘professional photographer’ – because of that, photographers are going to be forced to be better at selling the books and to be presenting the books because there is so much competition that they’ll have to stand out and they’ll have to find a way to make more revenue, and albums is a good way to do that.”

-So, Daniel - a professional photographer himself it should be added - believes offering print is both a way to stand out amongst the fray as well as earn what you need to make a living as a professional photographer.
+So, Daniel - a professional photographer himself, it should be added - believes offering print is both a way to stand out amongst the fray as well as earn what you need to make a living as a professional photographer.

 And thus, we get to a crucial shift that is taking place right under our feet in the world of professional photography.
-That in which in the eyes of the consumer public, it is no longer (just) the skills and talent of pros in taking pictures and editing that makes them attractive and unique, but the product they provide additionally; as well as the experience they offer
+In which in the eyes of the consumer public, it is no longer (just) the skills and talent of pros in taking pictures and editing that makes them attractive and unique, but the product they provide additionally; as well as the experience they offer

-Yet, when thinking about those investments, remember that the average Joes and Janes are not able to access much of the pro level quality print products you as pros are able to access and deliver.
+Yet, when thinking about those investments, remember that the average Joes and Janes are not able to access much of the pro-level quality print products you, as pros, are able to access and deliver.

-[And, don’t believe the hype put out by home-sized, personal professional printer marketers.
+[And, don’t believe the hype put out by home-sized, personal, professional printer marketers.
 They still can’t compete with legit, room-sized, professional-grade printers most labs utilize.
-It’s a bit like comparing the output of smart phone cameras to DSLRs.]
+It’s a bit like comparing the output of smartphone cameras to DSLRs.]

 And that doesn’t even get to the quality factor of the products themselves.
 Professional labs not only print pictures to put into products but also design and craft exquisite quality products themselves.
 Products purposefully created - at least those created and offered by us at nPhoto -to last a lifetime, allow for easy access, and best accentuate and complement the imagery it contains.
 It’s unlikely an end-user is able to find a comparable product through the channels at their disposal.